mickem/nscp/docs/docs/extending/python.md

 `sleep(milli_seconds)`

 Used to sleep for a given number of milliseconds.
-The reason this functione exists is that python is inherently single threaded and whenever you are executing python code your are essentially locking any other code from executing in python.
-This means that sleepiing or delaying inside python will prevent any other script to run.
-Thus if you need to wait please use this function as it will wait outide the locks and allow other script to run.
+The reason this function exists is that python is inherently single threaded and whenever you are executing python code your are essentially locking any other code from executing in python.
+This means that sleeping or delaying inside python will prevent any other script to run.
+Thus if you need to wait please use this function as it will wait outside the locks and allow other script to run.

 ```
 from NSCP import sleep, log_debug